-This vegan split pea soup cooks quickly in the Instant Pot.
-Vegetables, fiber, and flavorful seasonings come together to make a hearty dish that the whole family will enjoy.
+This Instant Pot Split Pea Soup cooks quickly and is so delicious!
+Vegetables, fiber, and flavorful seasonings come together to make a hearty vegan dish that the whole family will enjoy.

-There is nothing like a warm bowl of Instant Pot Vegan Split Pea Soup Recipe for a cold winter’s day with carrots, celery, potatoes, and a smoky Southern Flavor.
+There is nothing like a warm bowl of Instant Pot Pea Soup for a cold winter’s day with carrots, celery, potatoes, and a smoky Southern flavor.

 I never dreamt it would be so cold in Florida this time of the year, and all I can think of making is soups with my Instant Pot.
 If you haven’t tried my Instant Pot Lentil Soup and my Instant Pot Rice and Peas, these recipes are a must-try, I have been getting great feedback on them.